by Keith Baker, KB1SF/VA3KSF and Dick Jansson, KD1K

 Since its birth in 1969, AMSAT has grown into an international organization that has spun off a number of affiliate organizations in other countries.
 While the affiliations between the groups are not formal, they do often enter into one-time agreements to help each other with space-related projects.

-However, in corporate terms, these funds usually yield operating capital that's well below project budgets for comparable commercial satellite activities.
-For example, AMSAT-North America's entire operating budget for 1993, including all the development funding generated from member donations toward the Phase 3-D project, our latest (and most expensive!) satellite, amounted to a little more than $400,000.
+However, in corporate terms, these funds usually yield operating capital that’s well below project budgets for comparable commercial satellite activities.
+For example, AMSAT-North America’s entire operating budget for 2014, including all the development funding generated from member donations toward AMSAT’s latest satellite project (the FOX Project) amounts to just a little more than $250,000.

 From a personnel standpoint, AMSAT-North America is a true volunteer operation.
-The only person in the entire 7500 member organization drawing a paycheck is our office manager at our headquarters near Washington, DC.
-She conducts the day to day business of membership administration and other key organizational tasks.
+The only person in the entire 3000-member organization drawing a regular paycheck is our office manager at our headquarters near Washington, DC.
+She conducts the day-to-day business of membership administration and other key organizational tasks.
 The rest of us, from the President of the Corporation, on down to the workers designing and building space hardware, all donate their time and talents to the organization.

 While use of a decentralized, “all volunteer” army does have its drawbacks in managing a space program, the dividends are enormous in that it allows a single project to draw on the talents of many highly capable and well motivated people.
 Many of these volunteers are also aerospace professionals.
 To them, the aura of building, launching, controlling and then actually using the fruits of their labor once the satellite is in orbit is a powerful motivator for them to contribute their very best professional efforts.